timif2/timif2.github.io/README.md

 # Data Science Projects

+Here is a collection is selected my data science related projects, used to explore components of machine learning.
+My projects in statistical analysis can be found here.

 At the moment, from a more theoretical perspective, I am interested in the applications of Transformer architecture.
 As such, a few of my projects are exploring applications them.
 The versatile and highly interesting applications in NLP and Computer Vision are what I find incredible, and I’m looking to learn how to improve these architectures.

 I am currently developing an educational web app on transformers.
 If you would like to contact me about this please *send me an email.*